Dobbychen/MMM-COVID-THL/README.md

 ---|---|---
-updateInterval | Refresh rate to call this API, there is no point to set this too low as THL updates their data daily | 7200000 districtWatchList | districts to follow | ["All", "Uusimaa", "Pirkanmaa"] days | How many days of entries | 14
+updateInterval | Refresh rate to call this API, there is no point to set this too low as THL updates their data daily | 7200000 districtWatchList | districts to follow | ["All", "Uusimaa", "Pirkanmaa"] lastDateOffset | Offset of last date comparing to today. | 0 days | How many days of entries | 14 moduleTitle | Title for the data table | 😷 Number of Covid cases in Finland (Source: THL)

 # Translations